shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 ```bash
 $ sysctl -p
 ```
-We’ll also need a container runtime installed on each Kubernetes node.
-We’ll be using containerd in our cluster, though other options are also supported.
-Install containerd on each node and generate a default config:
+On every Kubernetes node, a container runtime installation is also required.
+In our cluster, we will be utilizing containerd, however there are other possibilities as well.
+Install containerd and create a default configuration on every node:

 ```bash
 $ apt update && apt install -y containerd
 $ mkdir /etc/containerd
 $ containerd config default > /etc/containerd/config.toml
 ```
-Some features in Kubernetes require cgroup v2 and it’s recommended to use the systemd cgroup driver.
-To enable that, open the /etc/containerd/config.toml file, find SystemdCgroup and set its value to true.
-You can do this as a one-liner with sed:
+It is advised to utilize the systemd cgroup driver and certain Kubernetes capabilities require cgroup v2.
+Open the /etc/containerd/config.toml file, locate SystemdCgroup, and change its value to true to enable that.
+With sed, you may accomplish this as a one-liner:
 ```bash
 $ sed -i -e "s/SystemdCgroup = false/SystemdCgroup = true/g" /etc/containerd/config.toml
 ```